intel-retail/automated-self-checkout/docs_src/OVMS/pipelinesetup.md

     Each profile is an unique pipeline use case.
 We provide some profile examples, and the configuration examples of profiles [are located here](https://github.com/intel-retail/automated-self-checkout/tree/main/configs/opencv-ovms/cmd_client/res).
 [Go here](profileLauncherConfigs.md) to find out the detail descriptions for the configuration of profile used by profile launcher.

-    !!!
-Note
-        Optional to install Golang 1.20

-    !!!
-Debug
-        For the development debugging purpose like running and debugging in IDE, you may want to install Golang 1.20.
-Here is [the link to download](https://go.dev/dl/) Golang.
-Follow the [installation instruction](https://go.dev/doc/install#Go_installation) with the same downloaded file name above for version 1.20.

 3. Build the benchmark Docker images

     ```bash